cvoter/website-research-group/content/authors/abbie-pierson/_index.md

 education:
 ---
 # Education
-- BS in Environmental Systems & Sustainable Studies, Southern Connecticut State University, 2024
+- BS in Environmental Engineering, University of Delaware, 2023

-# Bio
-Bio goes here.